Projects in the City of Muncie

 Artist rendering of new 97-room boutique hotel, The Cantio Hotel, coming to Ball State University’s campus in 2026.
 Photo provided by Schahet Hotels LLC

-Project: A boutique hotel near Ball State’s campus as part of the school's University Village revitalization project.
+Project: A boutique hotel near Ball State’s campus as part of the University Village revitalization project.
 The Cantio Hotel plans to include 97 guest rooms, an upscale restaurant, a rooftop bar and a ground-floor café.
-The hotel will connect to a new performing arts center.
+The hotel will connect to a new Ball State University performing arts center.

 Timeline: Opening 2026